Glossary of Health Insurance Terms

 A way of pricing insurance, where every policyholder pays the same premium, regardless of health status, age or other factors.

-A flat-dollar amount which a patient must pay when visiting a health care provider.
+A dollar amount which a patient must pay when visiting a health care provider.

 Health care provider charges for which a patient is responsible under the terms of a health plan.
 Common forms of cost-sharing include deductibles, coinsurance and co-payments.
 Balance-billed charges from out-of-network physicians are not considered cost-sharing.
-The ACA prohibits total cost-sharing exceed $6,350 for an individual and $12,700 for a family.
+The ACA prohibits cost-sharing in excess of $6,850 for an individual and $13,700 for a family.
 These amounts will be adjusted annually to reflect the growth of premiums.

 A broad approach to appropriate coordination of the entire disease treatment process that often involves shifting away from more expensive inpatient and acute care to areas such as preventive medicine, patient counseling and education, and outpatient care.
 The process is intended to reduce health care costs and improve the quality of life for individuals by preventing or minimizing the effects of a disease, usually a chronic condition.